ppeetteerrs/logseq-pkm/pages/A Mathematician Plays the Stock Market.md

 		- ((63d67ae4-c0ba-4565-b22e-86e25707549b))
 	- Endowment Effect
 		- ((63d67af8-e1c4-4582-8379-79d24b77d545))
-	- Minimizing
+	- Minimizing Possible Regret (or Loss Aversion)
-		- This also contributes to the effect where people put too much weight on "minimizing possible regret".
-This explains why people are unwilling to exchange lottery tickets with friends (though they are same EV).
+		- This explains why people are unwilling to exchange lottery tickets with friends (though they are same EV).
+		- Also explains why some people are willing to take on more risk in order to avoid losses -
 	-
 		-